serhat-dirik/openshift-cd-demo/README.md

 # JBoss EAP vs WildFly

-This demo by default uses the WildFly community image.
-You can use the JBoss EAP enterprise images provide by Red Hat by simply editing the
+This demo by default uses the EAP Red Hat image.
-`tasks` build config in the _Tasks - Dev_ project and changing the builder image from `wildfly` to `jboss-eap70-openshift:1.5`.
-The demo would work exactly the same and would build the images using the JBoss EAP builder image.
-If using Quay, be sure not to leave the JBoss EAP images on a publicly accessible image repository.

 ## Troubleshooting